Nordic Camp

 A few things to think about before arriving at camp…

 Please have your own equipment or have rented equipment for the camp.
 The demo equipment is to “demo” only, not to use for the entire day.
-Rental equipment will be available on Friday before camp available at a discount from Ski Haus (link) & Steamboat Ski Touring Center (link).
+Rental equipment will be available on Thursday before camp available from Ski Haus & Steamboat Ski Touring Center (link).
 Please call ahead to reserve.
 Limited equipment is also available at Catamount touring center, please call ahead to reserve.

-Dress in breathable layers: Light, wicking layers close to skin, followed by a breathable light fleece or soft shell, followed by a wind jacket or warmer layer if needed.
-An extra hat and gloves are also recommended for dry clothes in the afternoon.
+Dress in breathable layers: Light, wicking layers close to skin, followed by a breathable light fleece or soft shell, followed by a wind jacket or warmer layer as needed.
+An extra hat and gloves are also recommended for dry clothes if you are staying for the afternoon.
+Since we will not be gathering as a group indoors, bring a big, warm parka to have available.

 For updated snow conditions please check our website frequently or call 970-846-9206.